minhquan2904/kltn-rent/README.md

 # kltn-rent
-// install the node_modules
+install the node_modules
 - npm i
-// create a newest view
+create a newest view
 - ng build
-//start project
+start project
 - npm start
 # note
 - This project will run on port 3000 (both view and server).